Dmitri9149/Simple-web-app-with-Rust-and-Rocket/README.md

-### Simple app to compare syntaxis of id functions
+### Simple web app to compare syntax of id functions
-### The add use Rust and Rocked for web development
+### The app use Rust and Rocked for web development

 ### Installation